pgosar/CyberNvim/README.md

 The main way it saves on line count is by using a "one size fits most" rather than "one size fits all" approach.
 It is built more as a starting point for users who require highly advanced setups.
-This is similar to [NvChad](https://github.com/NvChad/NvChad/tree/v2.0), but with will not require more than a few minutes of manual work to get a complete IDE setup.
+This approach is similar to [NvChad](https://github.com/NvChad/NvChad/tree/v2.0), but CyberNvim offers a far more complete base experience for those wanting the IDE experience.

 It pays a surprisingly low price for the small codebase.
 It remains simple to expand upon the config by sourcing extra